 By age seventeen I had saved enough money for a Nikon F2 camera and 300mm lens which my father purchased for me, duty-free.
 Without success in achieving the stunning images I dreamed of, my interest in wildlife photography faded until after my first child was born.
 It was then when free time was so scarce, I decided one night to venture into the Royal National Park, near my home in Engadine, to see if there were any animals about.
 To my surprise and delight I saw possums and watched a Tawny Frogmouth fly up to a dead limb, close enough for me to photograph.

 After overcoming my fear of the dark I quickly started to enjoy the solitude of being alone in a world of nocturnal creatures and the uncertainty and excitement of what I may find.
 With the advent of affordable digital cameras with fast and accurate autofocus it became much easier to take quality images at night and I now look at my prized photos from the past and keep them as momentos.

 My main photographic interest is in owls and nocturnal mammals and therefore I love nothing more than heading into the bush when most people are calling it a day.
 As the sun sets a world few are aware of awakens, where I observe creatures that most only see in books.

 I owe my continued interest in this hobby to Julie my wife for her loving support and ongoing encouragement for over thirty years.
-Thank you to Gerard Satherly who built this website for me and to my friends at Feathers and Photos forum who have taught me so much about photography.
+Thank you to Gerard Satherly who built this website for me and to the friends I have made at Feathers & Photos Bird forum who have taught me so much about photography.

 I hope you enjoy my photos.